When is International Observe the Moon Night?

-Our partner, The Virtual Telescope Project, will be livestreaming the Moon on October 5th from Rome, Italy.
-Please check their website for more information.
+The Virtual Telescope Project will be livestreaming the Moon on September 26th from Rome, Italy.

 How can we get a scientist speaker or local support for our event?

-- The NASA Museum Alliance is a group of informal educators that is designed to help you navigate, find, or even create what you need to teach audiences about STEAM topics.
+- The NASA Museum Alliance is a group of informal educators that is designed to help you navigate, find, or even create what you need to teach audiences about STEAM (Science, Technology, Engineering, Arts, and Math) topics.
 (Check a map of local NASA Museum Alliance members.)

 - The Night Sky Network connects local astronomy clubs with those interested in hosting events to bring the wonders of the universe to the public.

-For additional in-person help, we suggest reaching out to your local university astronomy departments or clubs.
-Typically, university clubs are enthusiastic about public engagement and able to talk about current and cutting edge science happening in their fields.
+For additional help, we suggest reaching out to your local university astronomy departments or clubs to see if they will be operating in the fall; they may be able to assist you.
+Typically, university clubs are enthusiastic about public engagement and can speak to the current and cutting-edge science happening in their fields.

-Can we get an astronaut for our event?
+Can we get an astronaut to come to our event?

 Do you have a map of the Moon?

 Each year, we make maps of the Moon with sites that will be visible on International Observe the Moon Night.
-Here's the 2019 Moon map.
+You can view our 2019 Moon map here.
 Additional materials about the Moon can be found on our Event Materials page.